 Art and Digital Media

-Professor Seals joined Olivet’s full-time faculty in 2018, teaching courses in drawing, 3-D design, figure studies, illustration and art history.
-He is also the gallery director of Olivet’s Victorian House Gallery.
+Professor Seals joined Olivet’s full-time faculty in 2018, teaching courses in drawing, design, figure studies, color theory, and art history.
+He is also the gallery director of Olivet’s Victorian House Gallery as well as other exhibition places on campus.

 A conceptual artist, teacher and curator, he has exhibited his artwork in solo and group exhibitions at galleries and universities through the U.S. He curates an annual art exhibition at Yale University’s Institute of Sacred Music.
 His essays, review and works of art have appeared in ArtPulse Magazine, Letters Literary Art Journal, Palimpsest Magazine and Reflections Magazine.

 He and his wife, Kristin, married in 2007.
-They are the parents of one son, Leo.
+They are the proud parents of Leo and Tali.

 Mike is an Olivet alumnus (’15), Professor for the Department of Art and Digital Media, specializing in the Media Arts concentration, Director of Esports for Recreation Services, and System Administrator/Analyst for the IT Department.
 He holds a Bachelor of Arts degree in music from Olivet, and a Master of Science degree in music technology from Indiana University-Purdue University Indianapolis (IUPUI).
 He is also an Apple Teacher with Swift Playgrounds Recognition and an AVID-certified Pro Tools User.
 He is currently pursuing additional graduate work in game development, media design, and computer science.